Straight to the Point

 Can a Whirley Pop go in the dishwasher?

 The dishwasher is not recommended for the Whirley Pop.
+The pan itself is thin, and the heat of the dishwasher could potentially warp it slightly.
+The crank assembly also has a lot of moving parts that might trap water in the dishwasher and not dry out properly.
 Clean instead by hand with warm, soapy water and dry thoroughly.

 Is a Whirley Pop worth it?